 Yes kids, we can do better

 I know we can do better.
-We can build a municipality that is greener, fairer and more resilient.
+We can build a community that is cleaner, fairer and more resilient.
 It is not a conincidence that study after study shows that those countries in the world where people thrive and feel their lives are good, are those who lead when it comes to social inclusion and sustianable development.
-The time has come to make our community carbon neutral with all the new jobs, financial gains, joy and optimism that will emerge from this.”
+The time has come to make our community carbon neutral with all the new jobs, financial gains, joy and optimism that will emerge from this.

 Where are the adults?